shikari1893/pypi-hello-world/README.md

-# pypi-hello-world
+# Example Package

+This is a simple example package.
-Publish a hello world Python package on PyPI
+Publish a smile-to-world Python package on PyPI